Fetching primary parquet sources and computing exhibits.

 Corridor momentum, 2019 to 2024

-Using the same gravity-structured proxy as Figure 1, we recompute corridor intensity in 2019 and 2024 for every candidate corridor among the top-30 outward and top-30 inward economies, then rank the fifteen largest-intensity corridors in 2024 by percentage change over the window.
+Using the same gravity-structured proxy as Figure 1, we recompute corridor intensity in 2019 and 2024 for every candidate corridor among the top-30 outward and top-30 inward economies, then rank the fifteen largest-intensity corridors in 2024by percentage change over the window.
 Rising corridors are the practical early signal for transaction services: an accelerating bilateral FDI position has historically been followed by elevated cross-border M&A activity along the same pairing, even though the proxy itself contains no deal information.

 Top 15 FDI corridors by 2024 intensity, ranked by 2019-2024 percentage change